phylum-dev/phylum-analyze-pr-action/README.md

           # but don't want to make things worse.
 Specifying `--all-deps` can be useful for
           # casting the widest net for strict adherence to Quality Assurance (QA) standards.
           cmd: phylum-ci --all-deps
-          # Force analysis, even when no dependency file has changed.
-This can be useful for
-          # manifests, where the loosely specified dependencies may not change often but the
-          # completely resolved set of strict dependencies does.
-          cmd: phylum-ci --force-analysis
           # Force analysis for all dependencies in a manifest file.
 This is especially useful
           # for *workspace* manifest files where there is no companion lockfile (e.g., libraries).
           cmd: phylum-ci --force-analysis --all-deps --depfile Cargo.toml